joahking/vhs/README.md

 After that add the cassettes to your git repo and your team can enjoy your fast test suite.

+## Clean up after suite run

+After the cassettes are added to the repo, it can be the case that running your suite still generates new cassettes.
+To remove them easily use the command

+    $ vhs clean

+It will remove every cassette not added or commited to git.

 ## TODO
 - Try in in jenkins